harmslab/pytc-gui/docs/source/index.rst

 Start-up
 ========

-+ Double-click the icon for the installed program OR
-+ run :code:`pytc-gui` on command line
+After the pytc-gui is installed, double-click the icon for the installed program run :code:`pytc-gui` on command line.

 Workflow
 ========